inGenius 2026 STEAM Summer Camp Program: Grades 8-10

 **Weekly Advanced Computer Programming Classes (Only applies to 5th grade and up)

-(Special tuition only applies to the following advanced programming classes: Alice: Introduction to Programming, Java Programming A, Java Programming B, Python Programming, AP Computer Science Preparation A, AP Computer Science Preparation B, and USACO Workshop)
+(Special tuition only applies to the following advanced programming classes: Alice: Introduction to Programming, Java Programming A, Java Programming B, Python Programming, AP Computer Science Preparation, and USACO Workshop)

 Enrollment in an advanced computer programming class will result in an additional $126 added to the regular tuition.